 GDP: Gross Domestic Product; CHE: Current Health Expenditure

 fixed-effects.
-Since high and low income countries can be characterized by different patterns of life expectancy and health financing schemes, we further conducted stratified analyses among the four income category countries to allow for potentially different patterns of association between compulsory health insurance and life expectancy among the 184 countries.
-Our main hypothesis is that compulsory health insurance is positively associated with life expectancy.
+Since high- and low-income countries can be characterized by different patterns of life expectancy and health financing schemes, we conducted stratified analyses among the four income category countries to allow for potentially different patterns of association between compulsory health insurance and life expectancy among the 184 countries.
+Our main hypothesis was that compulsory health insurance was positively associated with life expectancy.

 We reported point and interval estimates (95% confidence intervals, 95% CI), as well as the significance of all independent variables.
-A p-value less than 0.05 is viewed as statistically significant.
+A p-value less than 0.05 was viewed as statistically significant.
 All data cleaning, visualization, statistical modelling, and reporting were performed using statistical computing and graphics environment R, version 3.5.3 [30].
-In an effort to promote reproducible research, we have created a public GitHub repository to store all the data and R code we used to write this paper.
+In an effort to promote reproducible research, we created a public GitHub repository to store all the data and R code we used to write this paper.
 Interested readers can find them at https://github.com/caimiao0714/GHRP-UHC.

 Results